Fly fishing FAQ - If you have a question not covered below just ask me.

 The trout is swimming left to right, all of a sudden it makes a dash for it, you allow the line to slip through your fingers under control.
 Again enough to keep a bend in the rod but not enough to break you.
 All of a sudden the trout jumps clear of the water, shaking its head to try and shake the hook.
 A few more runs like this and the fish is tiring and getting closer to you.
 Your landing net is at your side, when the fish is ready for the net it will lie on its side and you are able to pull its head clear of the water (see photo) and guide it to the net.
 Onto the bank, you did it!

-You will never tire of this, and even now after 38 years that pull on the line is the best feeling in the world and always gets the adrenalin flowing.
+You will never tire of this, and even now after 38 years that pull on the line is the best feeling in the world and always gets the adrenaline flowing,they say "the tug is the drug".
 You can either carefully release the fish or kill it for the table